chongyangshi/blog.chongya.ng/content/running-a-low-cost-distributed-kubernetes-cluster-with-wireguard.md

 * Encapsulation means that the outer packet headers have source and destination IPs as the IPs of the source (`172.16.16.3`) and destination nodes (`10.100.0.4` or `10.100.0.40`).
 * And the inner headers contain virtualized Calico pod IP addresses, with which pods are identified in the service mesh.
 * Calico pod on each node knows which local pod is allocated which pod IP, while the pod IP of the target workload is obtained by querying or processing through a service proxy, such as [Envoy](https://www.envoyproxy.io/) or simply the integrated `kube-proxy`.
-* Calico on the source node will encapsulated the packet with its source and destination nodes.
+* Calico on the source node has encapsulated the packet with its source and destination nodes.
-* Calico on the destination node will unencapsulate the packet, identify the target pod IP, and route traffic towards the local virtual Calico interface of that pod.
+* Calico on the destination node is meant to unencapsulate the packet, identify the target pod IP, and route traffic towards the local virtual Calico interface of that pod.
 * However, only the packets to `192.168.1.7` pod were delivered to target node's Calico (`10.100.0.4`) at all, **while packets to `192.168.2.18` (last three entries in the dump) on node `10.100.0.40` were "dropped by interface" and never routed to the destination**.

-Because encapsulated packets to both `10.100.0.4` and `10.100.0.40` have gone through NAT performed by the WireGuard Terminal instance, and both requests happened nearly simultaneously, it is very unlikely NAT is at fault here; but rather something strange within Calico.
-Note the dropped packets on the interface:
+Because encapsulated packets to both `10.100.0.4` and `10.100.0.40` have gone through NAT performed by the WireGuard Terminal instance, and both requests happened nearly simultaneously, it is not a typical NAT-related fault I could recognise; but rather due to some strange interaction between inner workings of WireGuard and encapsulated packets passing through.
+Note the dropped packets on the interface represent dropped responses to the four retries of the failed request in the tcpdump:

     $ ifconfig wg0
     wg0: flags=209<UP,POINTOPOINT,RUNNING,NOARP>  mtu 1360